-\Box Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial:

-\Box Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+⊠ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Provide data and rationale indicating that tributary is perennial: Juneau averages 80 inches of snow annually and approximately 70 inches rainfall.
+Additionally, area drainages experience substantial amount of runoff the Juneau ice field during spring, summer, and fall months, which sustains flow perennially. □ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally:

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-\Box Tributary waters: # linear feet # width (ft).

-\Box Other non-wetland waters: # acres.

-Identify type(s) of waters:
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: Perennial streams and a pond

-3. Non-RPWs8 that flow directly or indirectly into TNWs.
+3. Non-RPWs that flow directly or indirectly into TNWs.

-\Box Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+$\Box$ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.